googlearchive/blaze_compiler/README.md

 ##  Changelog
+- 20th Aug 2015:
+  - tailored error message when a wild(er)child is used in a properties section

 - 10th Aug 2015:
   - Allowed repeat examples and non-example, as the error message can be unclearly attached to something unrelated (see repeatExample.yaml)
   - upgrade source-map-repository so blaze_compiler continues to fix issue with io.js